Welcome To Our Website

 The aim of the Kilmacud Stillorgan Local History Society is to promote and sustain an interest in our culture, heritage and history, particularly with regard to Kilmacud Stillorgan and the adjoining areas

-We would ask you to note that we intend to video the entire presentation session for the Society as part of its efforts to develop a digital archive.
-We are very grateful to Cathy for agreeing to our recording of the live event.
+We would ask you to note that we intend to video the presentation for the Society as part of its efforts to develop a digital archive.
+We are very grateful to Michael for agreeing to our recording of the live event.

 Visitors welcome on the night for €3.